Suya ox tongue with smoked bone marrow emulsion and wild garlic capers

 First published in 2023

 Chef Ayo Adeyemi always dreamt of fusing the West African flavours of his childhood with the refinement of fine dining.
-At Fitzrovia’s Michelin-starred Akoko, he brings that vision to life, immersing diners in the depth and diversity of the cuisine.
+At Fitzrovia’s Michelin-starred Akoko, he brought that vision to life, immersing diners in the depth and diversity of the cuisine.

 Get in touch